-1. Simply explain : What is your cleft journey?
+1. Simply explain: What is your cranio journey?
 2. Reassure others: 3.
 Change the subject: What things interest you?
-My motto is: My helpful thoughts are: What things interest yo ou?
+My motto is: My helpful thoughts are: What can I say to myself when people ask me questions or stare

 How can we help